 Users can schedule reports to run at regular intervals.
-For simple recurrence, the default interval can be expressed in days, hours, or minutes.
+The default interval can be expressed in weeks, days, hours or minutes.
 To prevent users from scheduling frequent reports, you can limit the intervals to days or hours by editing the following configuration file: